dos-reis-francisco/LAGAI2/ReadMe.md

-# ReadMe for Github repository of LAGAI Project
+# ReadMe for the Github repository of the SLAGAI model
-Note : this repository is for reviewer eyes only of preprint article "Deep learning, deconvolutional neural network inverse design of strut-based lattice metamaterials"
+Note : This repository relates to the preprint of the article "Deep learning, deconvolutional neural network inverse design of strut-based lattice metamaterials".

 - [ReadMe for Github repository of LAGAI Project](#readme-for-github-repository-of-lagai-project)
   - [Introduction](#introduction)